aubreymoore/blog2025/posts/blog2025 technical notes.md

 .. category: nikola

 ## Nikola installation

 Nikola was installed following directions at <https://getnikola.com/getting-started.html>

+I added the ``myst`` plugin so that I could use markdown with extended features for technical writing.

 ## Updating the blog
 From a terminal execute ```edit-blog2025```.